vsg-dev/VulkanSceneGraph/README.md

-Vulkan Plaground is a place for very simple experiments with the Vulkan graphics/compute API
+VulkanSceneGraphPrototype is a place for very simple experiments with the Vulkan graphics/compute API

 ## Documents
 > [Areas of Interest](docs/AreasOfInterest.md)